 Not great.
 And there’s no way to sugar coat this.
 In a perfect world she’s still on the show.
 It sucks that she’s not.
 She is one of my very best friends and on a personal level, I’m so happy for her.
 I cried when I read her New York Times review.
 For her play.
 I’m going to go see it next weekend.
 But I also texted her on the way back to Vancouver, “going to Vancouver to shoot the show and you’re not there and it sucks”.
 So I think that both things can be true.

-Stephen has plans after he puts away his hood, bow, and arrows away one last time.
-He wants to become an American citizen, so he can vote.
-He’s hardly spent any time in LA at the house him and his wife own.
-He has to spend 50% of his time over the next five years in the US in order to become a citizen.
-He’s ready to set down some roots.
+Stephen has plans after he puts away his hood, bow, and arrows one last time.
+He wants to become an American citizen so that he can vote.
+The actor has hardly spent any time in LA at the house he and his wife own.
+He needs to spend 50% of his time over the next five years in the US to become a citizen.
+Stephen is ready to set down some roots.

-He also says he has a lot he wants to do but he couldn’t focus on any of it while doing Arrow.
+The Arrow star has a lot he wants to do, but he couldn’t focus on any of it while doing the show.

 “It might actually be true about what they say about men and multi-tasking, I can’t,” Stephen says.